 What is Measure L?

-Measure L is a $172 million school facilities bond on the November 2018 ballot that would serve all Natomas schools – charter and non-charter.
+Measure L is a $172 million school facilities bond on the November 2018 ballot that will serve all Natomas schools – charter and non-charter.

 Why Measure L Now?